Scholarly Communication Team

 See Tufts Policy on Rights and Responsibilities with Respect to Intellectual Property for more information.

-When an author submits work to a publication, the publisher and the author can lay out an agreement detailing how the work can be used and who owns the copyright on the work.
-Below is some suggested text for author agreements where the author retains his/her copyright and licenses some rights directly to the publisher and Tufts University in order to be able to showcase and preserve the work:
+If you're developing an author's agreement for your publication, below is some suggested text for author agreements where the author retains their copyright and licenses some rights directly to the publication and Tufts University in order to be able to showcase and preserve the work:

 By submitting my work to [PUBLICATION], I hereby grant a non-exclusive, royalty-free license, throughout the world and in perpetuity, to Tufts University and [PUBLICATION] to reproduce, display, print, and otherwise publish the submitted work, and to create derivative works, including abstracts and edited versions thereof.
 I understand that I will retain title and ownership of any intellectual property rights in my work.
 By submitting this work, I warrant that the work does not infringe on the copyrights of third parties, nor contain libelous, defamatory, or unlawful material.